polvora/SteamCore/README.md

 	/**
 	 * Returns wheter the plugin is currently busy with a request.
 	 *
-	 * @return			True is plugin is busy, false otherwise.
+	 * @return			True if plugin is busy, false otherwise.
 	*/
 	native bool:IsSteamCoreBusy();